BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/REPORT.md

 **Reason for Not Selecting This Solution**

 While this solution was a good improvement over Solution 1, it still had some limitations.
-Specifically, it lacked a direct method to update an existing quiz.
-Users had to delete the old quiz and create a new one to update a quiz, which was not very user-friendly.
+Without the input validations for the account system and quiz system, there could be many potential risks, leading to poor user experience.

 **Summary of Available Features**
 - Login System: Authentication is supported for identifying admin and regular users.
--	Add Quiz: Admins can add quizzes with multiple questions, improving the method of the first solution.
+-	Create Quiz: Admins can create quizzes with multiple questions, improving the method of the first solution.
 -	Edit Quiz: Admins can edit existing quizzes, including quiz titles and questions.
 -	Delete Quiz: Admins can also delete quizzes.
 -	View All Quizzes: Both admins and regular users can view all the available quizzes, with detailed information on questions and options.